 To kickstart your transition to a greener lifestyle, we’ve rounded up some of our own favorite zero waste products and practices that can easily be incorporated into your routine life.
 Making even one of these zero-waste swaps will have a positive impact on the planet and, more often than not, your pocket.

 The vast majority of disposable coffee cups are made primarily out of cardboard — but, they are also lined with a thin plastic coating made of polyethylene that renders them virtually unrecyclable.
 Not only do they pollute the land and water, they also require a massive amount of resources and energy to manufacture.
 Investing in a reusable water bottle and coffee/tea mug is one of the easiest ways to make a big impact.
 Coffee shops will happily fill your reusable mug, or take it one step further by making a habit of brewing your coffee at home.
-It’s a great way to save money, plus there are all sorts of things you can do with your coffee grounds, like make a DIY scrub or sprinkle them on your plants as a fertilizer.
+It’s a great way to save money, plus there are all sorts of things you can do with your coffee grounds, like make a DIY scrub, compost them, or sprinkle them on your plants as a fertilizer.

 Many of us use several different types of cleaners — all of which create waste (aka lots of plastic bottles that go straight to the landfill) when we finish the product.
 Making your own multipurpose cleaner in a reusable spray bottle is a great zero waste swap that also helps reduce clutter.
 Combine 1⁄2 cup white distilled vinegar with 1 cup water, and add 10 to 20 drops of your favorite essential oil.
 Lemon, tea tree, lavender, and eucalyptus all make great choices.*

 *While vinegar is tough on bacteria, it is not a disinfectant, and not effective against COVID-19.